 Summer: Above 95° and/or extreme humidity or Thunder and Lightening audible/visible from the stables

 Winter: Below 20° and/or snow/ice on roads create unsafe travel

 Wind: Strong winds that create an unsafe environment for riding

-Payment: All Lessons must be pre-paid, or paid at the time of the lesson.
-Lessons accumulated and billed will be charged a 5% late fee per lesson.
+Payment: All Lessons must be pre-paid.
+If payment has not been received by the time of your scheduled lesson, a 5% late fee per lesson will be charged.
+All past due balances must be paid prior to your next scheduled lesson, or your time may be forfeited.
 Lesson package discounts are only available for pre-paid lessons scheduled on a weekly basis.
+Lesson packages cannot be applied to past-due lessons.
 Lesson packages must be used within 30 days of purchase, unless lessons are cancelled within our policy guidelines.
 Single lessons, Every Other Week lessons, and Tiny Tot lessons are not subject to discount.